Based on Five Years Leave on a Working Visa

 Importantly, changes to the Immigration Rules mean that Tier 1 (General) migrants can no longer apply for Indefinite Leave to Remain (ILR) in the UK after 5 April 2018.

 If a person has spent ten continuous years in the UK lawfully, without any significant gaps between their grants of leave, they may be able to apply for Indefinite Leave to Remain (ILR) in the UK on that basis.
 Dependants cannot apply under this type of permanent residence visa scheme.

 However, in July 2012 the rules changed and the requirements were made more difficult.
 Leave under these categories is now granted initially for two-and-a-half years.
-After this period a person may be able to, if the relationship is still intact, apply for a further period of leave of two-and-a-half years.
-After a period of five years in total, and if the relationship is still intact, the visa holder may be able to apply for Indefinite Leave to Remain.
+After this period, a person may be able to, if the relationship is still genuine and subsisting, apply for a further period of leave of two-and-a-half years.
+After a period of five years in total, and if the relationship is still genuine and subsisting, the visa holder may be able to apply for Indefinite Leave to Remain.

 We are a qualified and experienced immigration firm, regulated by the Office of the Immigration Services Commissioner (OISC).
 We offer assistance and specialist advice on specific immigration issues.
 We are not part of the Home Office.
 General immigration advice and forms can be found on the Home Office website www.ukba.homeoffice.gov.uk.UK visa & immigration consultation